Enumerating Isotopy Classes of Tilings guided by the symmetry of Triply-Periodic Minimal Surfaces: Relating the structure of orbifolds to the sets of generators of its group

+In the case of an orbifold with a nonorientable underlying quotient space, we do not need an orientation reversing transformation like above as a generator, by theorem~\ref{thm:mcgout}.
+We now turn to finding the action of the MCG on the geometric generators of $\pi_1(\mathcal{O})$ for a nonorientable orbifold $\mathcal{O}$ with crosscaps.
+In addition to Dehn twists along two-sided curves (for which Dehn-twists are well-defined), \emph{crosscap slides} and \emph{boundary slides} are needed to generate the MCG of a nonorientable surface~\cite{Korkmaz2002}.
+MCGs of nonorientable surfaces have been, like their orientable counterparts, extensively studied in the literature, but are somewhat less well understood~\cite{Lickorish1964,nonorientmcgbounds,Parlak2017,Lesniak2017}.

+Despite there being to date no known presentation for the MCG of a general nonorientable surface in terms of these generators, they are very natural, cannot be easily decomposd any further into simpler constituent geometric transformations of other types and are supported in very small subsurfaces.
+We also look at \emph{crosscap transpositions}~\cite{Parlak2017}.
+See figure~\ref{fig:crosscapslide} for an illustration of both a crosscap transposition and crosscap slide.
+Roughly speaking, crosscap and boundary slides correspond to sliding the crosscap, resp. boundary along a one-sided loop~\cite{Korkmaz2002}.

+The form all of these transformations take as automorphisms are derived, like before, from the geometric picture of the surface $O$ with a set of curves such that cutting the surface along these curves yields a planar polygon with identifications of edges to produce the global relation of the standard presentation of $\pi_1(\mathcal{O})$ in section~\ref{sec:orbs}.

-Let $\zeta$ be a two sided loop that goes through two neighboring crosscaps represented by their deck transformations in $\mathbb{H}^2$, $A$ and $B$, and encircles no other features.
+Let $\zeta$ be a two sided loop that passes through two neighbouring crosscaps represented by $A$ and $B$, and encircles no other features.
 Let $\alpha$ be the curve associated with $A$.
-A crosscap transposition $U_{\alpha,\zeta}$ is supported in a neighborhood of $\zeta\cup\alpha$, which is a Klein bottle $K$ with one boundary component, see figure \ref{fig:crosscapslidecurves}, and has the following representation in $\Out_t(\mathcal{O}),$ where all other generators are constant.
+A crosscap transposition $U_{\alpha,\zeta}$ is supported in a neighbourhood of $\zeta\cup\alpha$, which is a Klein bottle $K$ with one boundary component, see figure~\ref{fig:crosscapslidecurves}, and has the following representation as an automorphism, where all other generators are constant.